GDevelopApp/GDevelop-documentation/docs/gdevelop5/events/foreach-child-variable/index.md

 ---
 ## For each child variable (of a structure or array)

-There is a special version of "For Each" that can be used to loop through the [child variables](/gdevelop5/all-features/variables/) of a structure variable.
-The "For Each Child Variable" event enables conditions and actions to be run on all of the child variables under a structure variable (or an array).
+**For each child variable** events give the [child variables](/gdevelop5/all-features/variables/) from structure variables (or arrays) one at a time to their sub-events.

-This event will store the value of each child variable (as a string or number) and the name of the child variable (as a string) into scene variables.
+This event stores the value of each child variable (as a string or number) and the name of the child variable (as a string) into scene variables.
 The names of these scene variables are defined in the event parameters.

 ## Example